armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 For more information about how to generate a GitHub PAT, see [Creating a Personal Access Token for the Command Line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+## Configure your artifact accounts

+The Terraform Integration uses the following artifact accounts:
+  * **Git Repo** - To fetch the repo housing your main Terraform files.
+  * **GitHub, BitBucket or HTTP** - *Optional*.
+To fetch single files such as var-files or backend config files.

-## Configure the Git Repo artifact
+### Configure the Git Repo artifact

+Spinnaker uses the Git Repo Artifact Provider to download the repo containing your main Terraform templates

-If you do not already have a `git/repo` artifact account configured, you must do so to use the Terraform Integration stage.
+If you already have a Git Repo artifact account configured in Spinnaker, skip this section.

 **Operator**